LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Experiments

-\myparagraph{Perception and Editability in Two Stages} In \S~\ref{sec:inversion_ability}, we point out that fidelity is improved in the \emph{Result Refinement} step, while perception and editability are inherited from \emph{Image Embedding}.
-As can be seen in Figure~\ref{fig:inversion}, when editing results from encoder are weak, such as attributes entanglement, the corresponding results from two-stage methods are basically similar.
-For example, editing the third image with "age", results from e4e wear additional glasses, then the results from HFGI$_{e4e}$, SAM$_{e4e}$, and PTI$_{e4e}$ also have the same impacts.
-Hence, although \emph{Result Refinement} can largely improve the fidelity, the \emph{Image Embedding} still plays an important role in inversion.
+In \S~\ref{sec:inversion_ability}, we note that fidelity is mainly improved during the \emph{Result Refinement} stage, whereas perception and editability are largely determined by the \emph{Image Embedding} step.
+As illustrated in Figure~\ref{fig:inversion}, when the encoder produces weak editing results—such as attribute entanglement—the outputs of the two-stage methods remain similar.
+For example, when editing the third image with the "age" attribute, e4e introduces unintended glasses, and the corresponding results from HFGI$_{e4e}$, SAM$_{e4e}$, and PTI$_{e4e}$ exhibit the same artifact.
+Thus, although \emph{Result Refinement} significantly enhances fidelity, the \emph{Image Embedding} step remains crucial in the inversion pipeline.